corda/corda-docs-portal/content/en/platform/corda/1.4/cenm/legal-info/_index.md

 # CENM 1.4 third-party software notices and licence information

-The third-party software notices and license information for CENM 1.4 can be found here.
+The third-party software notices and license information for CENM 1.4 can be found in this submenu.

-{{< childpages >}}